FLYING 90m ABOVE THE RIVER THAMES | Darrin Henry

 Things To Do In London Over The Holidays

 It was the last day of summer holidays in UK.
 Looking for things to do in London with children on a day out with our nieces, Inka and Elizabeth, we went online and bought a family day ticket for £50.
 This included the all-day hop on, hop off river ferry, a return ‘flight’ on the Emirates Air Line and access to their airport exhibit.
+We are fans of budget travel and this adventure suited our pocket.
+For those of like mind seeking London hotels here’s a great list of budget accommodation which also includes mid-range and luxury choices.

 The Emirates cable car opening times vary slightly between summer and winter seasons, so check their website for latest times.
 But summer ‘flights’ begin at 7am on weekdays, 8am on Saturdays and 9am on Sundays.